-I am a 25 year old PhD student in the Department of Linguistics and English Language at Lancaster University and an Associate Lecturer in Linguistics at Manchester Metropolitan University.
-My thesis combines corpus-driven critical discourse studies and political economy analysis to explore the relationship between the attention economy of Twitter and the mobilisation of social justice movements online.
+I am a Lecturer in Linguistics at Manchester Metropolitan University and a PhD student in the Department of Linguistics and English Language at Lancaster University.
+My PhD research combines critical discourse studies, corpus linguistics, and cultural political economy to explore barriers to and opportunities for social reform on 'transgender Twitter'.

 The data comprise two specialised corpora: 1) the gender-variant user biographies (G-VUB) corpus - 2,881 Twitter users' biographies; 2) the gender-variant online communication (G-VOC) corpus - c.3,700,000 tweets from those users.
 The aim of the research is to challenge hegemonic narratives within current socio-political movements in an effort to identify means of self-emancipation that have success potential in the existing neoliberal context.

 My research interests are broad and wide-ranging.
-Though most of my current research focuses on gender-variant identities and their position in a changing world, I am also interested in (im)politeness, conceptual integration, and critically reflexive research ethics.
+Most of my current research focuses on using critical linguistics to identify socio-political reform opportunities, though I am also interested in conceptual integration, digital politics and critically reflexive research ethics.

-Thesis (working title): Identifying development opportunities for social cohesion via Twitter: A corpus-driven socio-cognitive political economy analysis of the attention economy of social media.
+Thesis (working title): Identifying social development opportunities on 'transgender Twitter' using corpus-driven socio-cognitive political economy analysis.

 Supervisor: Dr Veronika Koller.